Baker Park Trail

 The committee supports and encourages safe passing of bicyclists by motorists.
 To accomplish this, sharrows are street markings placed in the center of a travel lane indicating that a cyclist may use the full lane.
 They are often used on narrow streets or where no bike lanes exist.
 The committee is working with the City Engineering Department to place more sharrows in Grants Pass.
 New sharrows have been added recently on D and M Streets.

 There are many guidelines cyclists, walkers, and drivers need to be a aware of.
 Sharing the road encourages safety for everyone.
-This brochure (PDF) outlines some interesting and educational facts for everyone.
+The Biking, Driving, Walking, and Courtesy Guidelines and Safety Tips (PDF) brochure outlines some interesting and educational facts for everyone.